lemlac/mulem/docs/reference.md

 (do
     expr
+    expr
 end)             -- Required here since the block is in parentheses.

+(--              -- Error if uncommented.
+(expr; expr)     -- This is a syntax error since you can't have semi-colons inside a parenthetical expression.
+--)

+(do
+    expr; expr   -- However, this is okay because it's inside of an inline-block expression. end)
 ```

 The difference on whether a block keyword starts a block or is inlined is based on the presence of a new-line immediately after it&mdash;ignoring comments and trailing spaces.